 Wil G. / Yelp

-You can’t get fresher honey bon bons than the ones you will find at Mademoiselle Miel.
-The honey used in these scrumptious confections is gathered from the rooftops of St. Paul, Minnesota, itself.
-Get your honey bon bons however you like — smoked with scotch, in a seasonal flavor or simply as classic, pure honey — but just get them.
+You can’t get fresher honey bonbons than the ones at Mademoiselle Miel.
+The honey used in these scrumptious confections is collected from the rooftops of St. Paul, Minnesota, itself.
+You can try the honey bonbons with Scotch whisky, in a seasonal flavor or simply as classic, pure honey.
 Mademoiselle Miel’s commitment to local ingredients extends to all the shop’s products, which also include maple chocolate bars.

-Nandy’s Candy is a small, family-owned business and a much-beloved Jackson, Mississippi, institution.
+Nandy’s Candy is a small family-owned business and a much-beloved Jackson, Mississippi, institution.
 The shop is perhaps best known for chocolate-covered strawberries, which are dipped by hand as you order them.
-Other fun confections, such as chocolate-dipped Oreos, chocolate popcorn and fudge, will fulfill your chocolate cravings, no matter what form they take.
+Other fun confections, such as chocolate-dipped Oreos, chocolate popcorn and fudge, will fulfill your chocolate cravings.

 Christopher Elbow Chocolates is a Kansas City, Missouri, shop that takes the phrase “artisanal chocolates” to the next level.
 Each and every piece of candy is painted by hand, making these more like tiny, edible pieces of art than an after-dinner treat.
-The creativity extends beyond looks; these chocolates come in inventive flavors such as rosemary, Japanese yuzu and calamansi lime as well as an ever-rotating list of limited-edition flavors.
+And the chocolates come in inventive flavors like rosemary, Japanese yuzu and Kalamansi lime as well as an ever-rotating list of limited-edition flavors.

 Rachael G. / Yelp

-Anytime you walk into a chocolate shop and are immediately greeted with a sample of free, homemade fudge, you know you’re in for a good time.
-That’s what you will find at The Sweet Palace in Philipsburg, Montana.
-The customer service here is just that good.
-Beyond huckleberry fudge, you’ll also find homemade truffles, nut bark and creamy chocolates.
-If chocolate isn’t your thing, The Sweet Palace also sells a bunch of nostalgic candy you forgot existed.
+At the Sweet Palace in Philipsburg, Montana, you’ll find huckleberry fudge, homemade truffles, nut bark and creamy chocolates.
+If chocolate isn’t your thing, The Sweet Palace also sells jelly beans, candy sticks and a bunch of nostalgic candy you forgot existed.

 Chris O. / Yelp

-As the name of this Omaha, Nebraska, chocolate shop suggests, The Cordial Cherry specializes in chocolate-covered cherries.
-The high-quality chocolate confections come in all sorts of charming shapes, such as unicorns, owls and snowmen; they’re handmade and hand-decorated, so no two chocolate cherries are quite the same.
-Of course, this shop also offers classic things like fudge, truffles, and malted milk balls — but you really want the cherries.
+As the name of this Omaha, Nebraska, chocolate shop suggests, the Cordial Cherry specializes in chocolate-covered cherries.
+The high-quality chocolate confections come in all sorts of charming shapes, such as unicorns, butterflies and daisies — and they’re handmade and hand-decorated, so no two chocolate cherries are quite the same.

 Jazz F. / Yelp

-For three generations, Damask’s Candies has been delighting New Jersey families in the Woolwich Township area for decades.
-Though the shop sells a variety of creamy chocolates, chocolate-covered caramels and other confections, Damask’s Candies is best known for the chocolate-covered oyster crackers.
-These bite-sized treats are the perfect mix of sweet, salty, crunchy and smooth; it’s a wonder more chocolate shops don’t offer these.
-Damask’s Candies is only open seasonally, so be sure to plan your trip to the Garden State accordingly.
+Damask’s Candies has been delighting New Jersey families in the Woolwich Township area for decades.
+Though the shop sells a variety of creamy chocolates, chocolate-covered caramels and other confections, Damask’s Candies is best known for its chocolate-covered oyster crackers.
+These bite-size treats are the perfect mix of sweet, salty, crunchy and smooth.
+Damask’s Candies is only open seasonally, so plan your trip accordingly.

 Stick With Me / Yelp

-You don’t have to look all that hard to find a world-class chocolatier in New York, but while you’re looking, don’t skip over Stick With Me.
-Located in the Nolita neighborhood of Manhattan, chocolatier Susanna Yoon is crafting handmade bonbons and caramels that rival desserts served at some of the most expensive restaurants in the country.
-The bonbons look more like hand-painted marbles and less like chocolates, with playful flavors like speculoos s’more and black and white to match.
+You don’t have to look too hard to find a world-class chocolatier in New York, but don’t skip over Stick With Me.
+In the Nolita neighborhood of Manhattan, chocolatier Susanna Yoon is crafting handmade bonbons and caramels that rival desserts served at some of the most expensive restaurants in the country.
+The bonbons look more like hand-painted marbles and less like chocolates, with playful flavors like speculoos and passionfruit.

-French Broad Chocolate is a must-try shop located in Asheville, North Carolina.
-It has chocolates that have won numerous awards at the International Chocolate Awards and Good Food Awards.
+French Broad Chocolate, located in Asheville, North Carolina, has chocolates that have won numerous awards at the International Chocolate Awards and Good Food Awards.
 The confections, which range from single-source bars to vegan lemongrass and ginger truffles, are made with local ingredients and sustainable, wholesome cacao beans.